-The Company was constrained by a lack of working capital in 2015.
-However, it believes that sales orders commencing in July of 2016 for 2,000 - 3,000 tonnes, along with financial commitments of our JV partner, CKR, will provide the funding necessary for the Company to (a) build our initial 5,000 tonne/year processing facility, which the Company believes should be operational in the first fiscal quarter of 2017, (b) allow mining operations to commence in earnest, and (c) provide the Company with adequate working capital to sustain and build operations.
-However, there are no assurances that purchase orders will commence in July of 2016 or ever, or that plant construction will be completed on schedule, if at all.
+The Company was constrained by a lack of working capital in 2016.
+However, it believes that sales orders commencing in the near future, along with financial commitments of our JV partner, CKR, provides the funding necessary for the Company to (a) build our initial 5,000 tonne/year processing facility, which the Company believes should be operational in the fourth quarter of 2017 or the first fiscal quarter of 2018, (b) allow mining operations to commence in earnest, and (c) provide the Company with adequate working capital to sustain and build operations.